mondoohq/cnspec/README.md

 cnspec scan <target>
 ```

-The results from the scan will be returned to `STDOUT` as well as sent back to the platform.
+`cnspec` returns the results from the scan to `STDOUT` and to the platform.

-### Uploading policies
+### Upload policies to your account

-To add custom policies to your account, you can now upload policies via:
+With an account on Mondoo Platform, you can upload policies:

 ```bash
 cnspec policy upload mypolicy.mql.yaml